Lifestyle cataract surgery suitability criteria

 An alternative to lifestyle cataract surgery is:

-- Laser cataract surgery – Restore clarity of vision AND correct your glasses prescription so you no longer need glasses to read – (even in dimly lit conditions or at night)
+- Laser cataract surgery – Restore clarity of vision AND correct your glasses prescription so you no longer need glasses for reading and distance vision

 - Standard cataract surgery – An ideal treatment for someone who has no astigmatism or other refractive error (only approximately 30% of the population).